klts-io/website/content/en/docs/pre-install.md

 Although etcd ports are included in control-plane nodes, you can also host your own etcd cluster externally or on custom ports.

 The pod network plugin you use (see below) may also require certain ports to be open.
-Since this differs with each pod network plugin, see the documentation for the plugins about what port(s) those need.
+Since this differs with each pod network plugin, see the documentation for the plugins about what port(s) they need.
-## Setting a host name
+## Set a host name
 Set a hostname for your host by using the following command:

 ``` bash